Certificate IV in Dental Assisting (Oral Health Promotion)

 Attend the following information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

-Tuesday, 13 June from 6:00pm at Sydney Dental Hospital, 2 Chalmers Street, Surry Hills, Level 6, Lecture Theatre Room.
+Wednesday, 24 January 2018 at 6:00pm at Sydney Dental Hospital, 2 Chalmers Street, Surry Hills, Level 6, Lecture Theatre Room.

 If you are unable to attend this evening, please ring 9293 3408 to speak with your teacher.